snd/passage/README.md

     # called on DELETE /users/18 for example. req.params will then be {id: 18}
     res.end 'delete ' + req.params.id
 ```

+see [url-pattern](https://github.com/snd/url-pattern) for supported url patterns.
+the params extracted from the url will be available as `req.params`.

 ##### use the middleware